MansMeg/SwedishPolls/README.md

 In the earlier data the quality of the data is of less good quality (more ```NA```:s in sample size and collection period).
 Before 2000 only Sifo is currently added.
 Data from 2008 are of better quality (ie less ```NA```).

+#### Issue with Ipsos
-Ipsos round their numbers from the mid 2010s.
-Sometime they sum up to 101.
-These situation as been normalized by multiplying Ipsos values with 100/101. get get the original values, just round up the Ipsos values to the closest integer.
+The house Ipsos round their numbers from the mid 2010s.
+Sometime these numbers sum up to 101.
+In these situations, the numbers has been normalized by multiplying the values with 100/101.
+To get the original values, just round up the Ipsos values to the closest integer.

 ### If you spot any faults or want to contribute...
 Just fork the repository and feel free to send me a merge request with your suggested corrections and/or additions.
 You can also just drop an issue in the repository.